 Article 14.2 - Applicability

 a) A TIA is required for any development, or portion thereof, which is expected to create fifty (50) or more peak hour vehicle trips or five hundred (500) or more daily vehicle trips except as provided in subsections (c) through (g) below or when road improvements are excluded by North Carolina State Law.
-Daily trips are those occurring on peak days on the roadway adjacent to the proposed development, based on the current edition of the ITE (Institute of Transportation Engineers) Trip Generation Manual, with the exception of public and private schools which will be based on NCDOT's most recent MSTA School Traffic Calculator.
-Alternative trip generation rates/equations for non standard uses may be utilized subject to Town Engineering staff approval.
+Daily trips are those occurring on peak days on the roadway adjacent to the proposed development, based on the current edition of the Institute of Transportation Engineers (ITE) Trip Generation Manual, with the exception of public and private schools which will be based on NCDOT's most recent MSTA School Traffic Calculator.
+Alternative trip generation rates/equations for non-standard uses may be utilized subject to Town Engineering staff approval.

 c) For redevelopment projects, including changes of use, trip generation thresholds shall be defined as the number of net new trips anticipated to be generated by the proposed development over and above the number of trips generated by the current use of the site.

 d) Where a development is expected to generate less than one hundred (100) peak hour trips, but is anticipated to adversely impact intersections within the Town, a TIA may be required as determined by the Town Engineer.

 e) No TIA shall be required for special events, which either are temporary in nature, consistent with the Town Zoning Ordinance, or which generate trips that meet of exceed the thresholds set forth in (a), but which do not occur during peak hours of the roadways adjacent to the proposed development.

 f) A "Determination of Need" for a TIA shall be made by the Town in accordance with the trip generation standards set forth in subsection 14.2.1 (See the Town of Huntersville TIA Process and Procedures Manual for addition information).